fwolfst/iyoutu/README.md

 Iyoutu is an extremely and limited wrapper around https://github.com/rg3/youtube-dl, allowing to interactively choose (in a terminal) which format to download.

 Copyright 2019, Felix Wolfsteller
-Released under the GPL (see LICENSE file).
+Released under the GPLv3 or any later version (see LICENSE file).

 ## Installation